Yasmin-FY/llm-safety-silencing/mitigations/README.md

 It currently appears as though high-engagement users receive relaxed safety, and this should be reviewed to ensure "power users" have equal or potentially even stricter safety (because there’s higher opportunity for exploitation).

-**12. Memory Sanitization**
+**12. Memory/Preference Sanitization**

-User preferences/personas should not override safety constraints.
+User memories/preferences/personas should not override safety constraints.
 For example, "I prefer direct answers" should not mean "ignore safety rules".
-There need to be hard boundaries on what memory can influence. user preferences/person?
+There need to be hard boundaries on what memories and custom user rules can influence.

 **13. Specialized AI Ecosystem**